Common Environment Variables

 If Nix has been configured to use the Boehm garbage collector, this variable sets the initial size of the heap in bytes.
 It defaults to 384 MiB.
 Setting it to a low value reduces memory consumption, but will increase runtime due to the overhead of garbage collection.

-New Nix commands conform to the XDG Base Directory Specification, and use the following environment variables to determine locations of various state and configuration files:
+The following environment variables are used to determine locations of various state and configuration files: